robertdebock/learn-terraform/ADVANCED/1-templates.md

 1. How can you pin the version of `local_file`?
 2. Do you know a use case for using templates?

+## Conclusion

+You can use generated content or input variables to create file, both locally and remote.

 ## Solution